kribasic/hello-world/README.md

 # hello-world
 My first repo
-My name is Kris Basic, and I am from Zagreb, Croatia.
+My name is Kris Basic.
 I am new to programming!